JanNoszczyk/Set-Associative-Cache/README.md

 The input `current_set` is the Cache set from which a node should be removed.
 It is of type *HashedLinkedList*, which implements a doubly linked list with dummy `head` and `tail` nodes.
 It also has a hashtable `dic` storing references to all nodes in the linked list for quick access.

-It also has methods: `remove` which removes a specified node from the linked list, and `add` which adds a node at the end of the linked list.
+The linked list also has methods: `remove` which removes a specified node from the linked list, and `add` which adds a node at the end of the linked list.

 Each *Node* object has attributes `key`, `value`, as well as `next` and `prev` linking it to other nodes.